sdmytruk/econ238-portfolio/assignment-03-brainstorm-NEPA.md

-# What would have to change for America to actually build a serious and inspiration new environmental economy
+# What would have to change for America to actually build a serious and inspiration new environmental economy?